hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 -------

 Matlab allows you to use parallel computing on a HPC cluster using the `Parallel Computing Toolbox <https://www.mathworks.com/products/parallel-computing.html>`_.
 Only for Matlab installations that have this toolbox installed, a cluster profile can be created.
-It is the cluster profile that allows your to submit multinode jobs.
+It is the cluster profile that allows your to submit multi-node jobs.

 KU Leuven clusters
 ------------------